Want to end up in a new home a year from now? Here’s a look, month by month, at what you should be doing as you count down to buying a home.

 - Don’t leave yourself financially strapped if things don’t go according to plan.

 Last but not least, don’t leave yourself without options.
 What if things don’t go according to plan?
 What if, for some reason, you can’t move in as planned — do you have money set aside or living arrangements and storage for all your things.
 The home-buying process is hardly smooth sailing.
 However, if you follow this timeline and make sure you’re organized, you can avoid any squalls that could wind up costing you money, or even your home.

 Posted In : Atlanta, Atlanta Beltline, Buyer Tools, College Park, East Point, Feed, First Time Homebuyers, Fort McPherson, Fulton County, Hapeville, Homepage, Metro Atlanta, Mortgage News, Real Estate, Small Business, Uncategorized

 This entry was posted on Wednesday, February 27th, 2013 at 11:33 am. and is filed under Atlanta, Atlanta Beltline, Buyer Tools, College Park, East Point, Feed, First Time Homebuyers, Fort McPherson, Fulton County, Hapeville, Homepage, Metro Atlanta, Mortgage News, Real Estate, Small Business, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.